monarchythe/Data-mining-on-COVID-19-Data/README.md

-# Data-mining-on-COVID-19-Data  (work under progress)
+# Data-mining-on-COVID-19-Data
+# The Whole Project is divided into 3 parts

 This project focuses on analyzing COVID-19 data provided by Google Cloud Platform, which includes information on the spread of the virus, demographics, and social distancing efforts in the United States.
 The goal is to understand trends, assess the effectiveness of social distancing, and predict future developments in various regions.
 We are using **CRISP-DM** model to do our Data Analysis, starting with the Business Understanding as well as  Data Understanding